The June 2023 Educator summit is Now open!

 Vocabulary Learning Through Direct Instruction

-Research states that students remember words when they are able to connect the meaning of the word to the knowledge they already have.
+Research states that students remember words when they can connect the word’s meaning to their prior knowledge.
 This is a type of active processing and occurs when students are exposed to words in a variety of ways.
 For example:

 • identify examples and non-examples of the word